-In a study of patents with rheumatoid arthritis at our Center it was found that 66% of patients had tried some form of alternative medicine.
-The most commonly preferred were acupuncture, ayurveda, herbs, and homeopathy.
+In a study of patients with rheumatoid arthritis at our Center, it was found that 66% of patients had tried some form of alternative medicine.
+The most commonly preferred were acupuncture, Ayurveda, herbs, and homeopathy.

 - Always discuss your use of alternative medications, herbs, etc with your rheumatologist/ doctor

 - Always use only licensed and well-qualified practitioners

 - Remember that even herbs can have side effects and interact with medications you take

 - Remember that often not enough research has been done into ‘natural’ therapies and hence all their side effects are not known.

 - Traditional medicines which your doctor gives you have known side effects and are usually safe to take under proper supervison